 How are you celebrating Earth Day?
 Planting trees?
 Recycling party?
 Picking up trash on the side of the street?
 How about with food that’s delicious and sustainable?
-Many people don’t realize it, but of all the choices they make on a daily basis, the one that perhaps has the largest impact on the planet starts on their plates.
+Many people don’t realize it, but of all the choices they make daily, the one that perhaps has the largest impact on the planet starts on their plates.

 This all might seem incredibly daunting, but the good news is all it takes to reduce this massive impact is some delicious plant-based food.
 Yes, delicious food can save the world.

-“The real war against climate change is being fought on our plates, multiple times a day with every food choice we make,” said Nil Zacharias, Fo-Founder and Editor-in-Chief of One Green Planet, “By choosing to eat more plant-based foods, we can drastically cut our carbon footprint, save precious water supplies, help ensure that vital crop resources are fed to people, rather than livestock and give thousands of species a fighting chance for survival.
+“The real war against climate change is being fought on our plates, multiple times a day with every food choice we make,” says Preeta Sinha, Founder of One Green Planet, “By choosing to eat more plant-based foods, we can drastically cut our carbon footprint, save precious water supplies, help ensure that vital crop resources are fed to people, rather than livestock and give thousands of species a fighting chance for survival.
 We have the potential to make an enormous positive impact by just changing the way we eat.”

 Since One Green Planet is the site with the largest vegan recipe database, eating for the planet has never been easier or more delicious.
 We have recipes for every food you could ever want, from macaroni and cheese to meaty burgers, and pizzas that you thought existed only in your dreams.

-We have only one planet, so this Earth Day, try one of these 10 recipes that are both sustainable and delicious.
+We have only one planet, so this Earth Day, try one of these 10 recipes from the Food Monster App that are both sustainable and delicious.

-Forget beef and get ready for warmer weather with these hearty Beet and Black Bean Burgers!
+Forget beef and get ready for warmer weather with these hearty Beet and Black Bean Burgers by Veronica and Amy Pearce!
 Beets give them their gorgeous pink color and earthy flavor while freshly cooked black beans add a meaty texture.
 Serve these topped with sprouts, fried onion, and mushrooms with sweet potato fries on the side.

-Typically, fajitas refers to any kind of grilled meat in Tex-Mex cuisine.
+Typically, fajitas refer to any kind of grilled meat in Tex-Mex cuisine.
 But, you know what they say — it’s all about the seasoning and we can recreate the flavors we’ve come to love with plant-based foods.
-In these Easy Smoked Tofu Fajitas, tofu is covered in the marinated in a savory sauce and baked until crisp on the outside.
+In Florian Nouh‘s Easy Smoked Tofu Fajitas, tofu is covered in the marinated in a savory sauce and baked until crisp on the outside.
 Once the onions and peppers are chopped and ready, the whole dish comes together in one fell swoop.
-This colorful dish is crunchy, fresh, and smokey tasting.
+This colorful dish is crunchy, fresh, and smokey-tasting.
 Plus, if the weather is nice, all the components can be grilled outside!

 You better believe that cheese isn’t off the table when you cut dairy out of your life.
 We can make cheese from nuts and seeds, or we can make cheese sauces from beans and vegetables.
-If you’re looking for something decadent to snack on, then this recipe for Baked Herb-Crusted Cashew-Almond Cheese is top notch.
-Lemon juice combined with nutritional yeast give it a tangy, “authentic” flavor that’s just begging to be served with sweet, fruity flavors.
+If you’re looking for something decadent to snack on, then Meredith Youngson‘s recipe for Baked Herb-Crusted Cashew-Almond Cheese is top-notch.
+Lemon juice combined with nutritional yeast gives it a tangy, “authentic” flavor that’s just begging to be served with sweet, fruity flavors.
 You can even alternate what flavors you serve this cashew-almond cheese with, so experiment to your heart’s delight!
 The base of this cheese would also pair beautifully with dried cranberries, figs, and sun-dried tomatoes.

-If you’re looking for an effortless meal that doesn’t disappoint, then you have to make this Lentil Veggie Loaf.
+If you’re looking for an effortless meal that doesn’t disappoint, then you have to make Gabrielle St. Claire‘s Lentil Veggie Loaf.
 What makes this meaty dish so wonderful is not only its heartiness but also its versatility.
 You can pack it with whatever vegetables you want and still achieve something delicious.
 It’s topped with a spicy homemade barbecue sauce for extra flavor.

-Garlicky cauliflower is smothered in tangy Romesco tomato sauce and topped with a dollop of creamy cole slaw in these Cauliflower Steak Sandwiches.
+Garlicky cauliflower is smothered in tangy Romesco tomato sauce and topped with a dollop of creamy coleslaw in Aysegul Sanford‘s Cauliflower Steak Sandwiches.
 To say that they’re hearty and flavorful would be an understatement.
 We guarantee you’ll have one of those moments where you’re so satisfied and full, but are dying to go back in time just so you can relive eating this sandwich.
 Try it and you’ll see this is not a dramatization.

 8. Creamy Chocolate Turtle Squares